You might be leaving the country for a variety of reasons - career prospects, love, adventure, new opportunities - or you may be returning home.

 Find your lost super

-In Australia, lost super money accounts for around $16 billion6.
-If you’ve lost track of your super, AMP can locate it for you, free of charge.
+In Australia, lost super money accounts for just under $18 billion5.
+If you’ve lost track of your super and you’re an AMP customer, AMP can help locate it for you free of charge.

-Bringing your accounts together can help you keep track of your super more easily and you’ll pay fees on one, rather than multiple accounts.
-If you’re an AMP customer we can do the consolidation legwork for you but do consider the possibility of exit fees and that features like insurance may not be transferable.
+If you’re an AMP customer we can do the consolidation legwork for you, but do look into the possibility of exit and withdrawal fees, or whether you might lose features like insurance that may not be transferable.

 Research fees and options